 Halachic Implications

 Hysteroscopy can cause uterine bleeding.
-There is halachic debate as to whether such bleeding can be considered dam makkah (bleeding due to trauma, which does not make a woman niddah), or whether all uterine bleeding – even due to injury – will make her niddah.
+There is halachic debate as to whether such bleeding can be considered dam makkah (bleeding due to trauma, which does not make a woman niddah), or whether all uterine bleeding – even due to injury – should be treated as niddah bleeding.
+We follow the opinion uterine bleeding from trauma does not make a woman niddah.

 Hysteroscopes range from 4-8 mm in diameter (the physician can be asked about the diameter of the instrument that will be used).
-There is halachic debate as to whether this is is wide enough to make a woman niddah through cervical dilation.
+There is halachic debate as to whether this is wide enough to make a woman niddah through cervical dilation.
+We follow the position that it is not.